weth767/price_catalog/Readme.md

 ### Make sure you have Docker and Docker Compose installed on your system to run databases and Kafka containers

+### Its necessary, install too, Angular 17 and Java 17 to run Frontend and Backend Microservices

 ### To run this project you can to use VSCode, using their launch configuration or using Make

 ### To run all microservices will have a different command